This unit will be based primarily upon the 1995 movie version.

 Here are some play advertisements for Othello.
 Do any of them look good to you?

 Still need more?
-Then you can check out this Japanese mange that takes the name and the themes, but not the characters.
+Then you can check out this Japanese manga that takes the name and the themes, but not the characters.
 Instead of Othello and Iago, we get YaYa the Cry-ya.
-Personally, I'll stick with the original, but if anyone wants to do a review on either this or the above movie, I'll work out some extra credit.
+Personally, I'll stick with the original, but if anyone wants to do a review on either this or the movie O, I'll work out some extra credit.

 The Strawberry Handkerchief